openshift/console/README.md

 Use this token value to set the `BRIDGE_K8S_BEARER_TOKEN` environment variable when running Bridge.

 ## Docker
-The `go-docker` script will run any command from a docker container to ensure a consistent build environment.
+The `builder-run` script will run any command from a docker container to ensure a consistent build environment.
 For example to build with docker run:
 ```
-./go-docker ./build
+./builder-run ./build
 ```

-The docker image used by go-docker is itself built and pushed by the script `push-builder`, which uses the file `Dockerfile-builder` to define an image.
-To update the go-docker build environment, first make your changes to `Dockerfile-builder`, then run `push-builder`, and then update the BUILDER_VERSION variable in `go-docker` to point to your new image.
+The docker image used by builder-run is itself built and pushed by the script `push-builder`, which uses the file `Dockerfile-builder` to define an image.
+To update the builder-run build environment, first make your changes to `Dockerfile-builder`, then run `push-builder`, and then update the BUILDER_VERSION variable in `builder-run` to point to your new image.
 Our practice is to manually tag images builder images in the form `Builder-v$SEMVER` once we're happy with the state of the push.